Quantum Nonlocality under Latency Constraints: Latency-Constrained (LC) Games

 That is, each of the first two parties is playing the CHSH game with the third party.
 The first two parties must produce the same output.
-Moreover, one input to the CHSH game is distributed in the sense that it is the parity of the inputs of the first two parties, and neither party knows the actual input.
+Moreover, one input to the CHSH game is distributed in the sense that it is the parity of the inputs of the first two parties $s_1 \oplus s_2$.
+Neither of the first two parties has access to this parity information before communication.
 Lastly, let $\pi$ be the uniform distribution.
 The setup is shown in~\Cref{fig:dist_chsh}.

-We first claim that the distributed CHSH game has no quantum violation if the first two partiess cannot communicate with each other.
-That is, the latency constraint is very low.
-In this case, the connectivity graph is the empty graph and this becomes a conventional nonlocal game of three parties.
+We first claim that the nonlocal game (none of the parties can communicate) defined by the predicate $\mathcal{V}(a_1,a_2,a_3\vert s_1,s_2,s_3)$ does not have a quantum advantage.
+This would be the case if the latency constraint is too tight for communication to be possible.
+In this case, the connectivity graph is the empty graph and this becomes a conventional nonlocal game with three parties.
 We can write the winning probability as

 It will be useful to express this in correlator form~\cite{brunner2014bell}.
 Given the input $(s_1,s_2,s_3)$, the three parties measure binary observables $K_1^{s_1},K_2^{s_2},K_3^{s_3}$, respectively, with eigenvalues $+ 1,-1$.
 The measured eigenvalues $+1$ and $-1$ correspond to producing output bit values $0$ and $1$, respectively.
 We explicitly define correlators as